data-science-nerds/fastapi-langchain/README.md

   scripts/pydantic_validation_langchain_retrieval_augmentation.ipynb
   * they were only done once for upserting because once it is validated as a dataset before going into pinecone, we dont need to validate before upserting it again
   * we would validate again if we were refreshing our pinecone embeddings with new data

+to run inside ec2 for demo purposes (if production would use nginx): uvicorn backend.api.main:app --host 0.0.0.0 --port 8080

 - to run locally, use command:
   ```guvicorn backend.api.main:app --reload\n```